kdave/btrfs-progs/Documentation/Status.rst

    * - Compression
      - :statusok:`partial support`
      - Only page-aligned ranges can be compressed
-   * - Sectorsize
+   * - Blocksize
      - :statusok:`supported`
-     - The list of supported sector sizes on a given version can be found in file :file:`/sys/fs/btrfs/features/supported_sectorsizes`
+     - The list of supported block sizes on a given version can be found in file :file:`/sys/fs/btrfs/features/supported_sectorsizes`

 .. _status-zoned: